Sins of Jezebel: Plot

 In 9th century BC Israel, the prophet Elijah advises king Ahab not to marry Jezebel, an idolatrous princess of Phoenicia.
 Ahab sends for Jezebel, however, and commands Jehu, his captain, to escort her caravan safely to Jezreel.
 Once Jehu meets Jezebel, he immediately becomes attracted to her and she confuses him for Ahab.
 Jezebel finally arrives at Jezreel and is greeted by Ahab who, stunned by her beauty, provides her with an individual chamber until they marry.
 On her wedding night, Jezebel evades Ahab and pursues Jehu, whom she seduces.

 Jezebel establishes the cult of Baal, her idol, in Israel and builds a temple.
 Jehovah, the God of the Israelites, delivers drought upon Israel because of the idolatry and sends his prophet Elijah to reprimand the people.
 Elijah prays to Jehovah and the drought ends.

 Cast

 Production

 Paulette Goddard was signed to star in the film on April 22, 1953.
 Margia Dean was cast as Deborah on May 11.
 The film began shooting on May 13.
 Interior scenes were shot at KTTV Studios and exterior scenes were shot at Corriganville Ranch.

 Release

 Critical reception

 Sins of Jezebel received mixed reviews from critics.
 The News and Eastern Townships Advocate described the film as "a spectacular Robert L. Lippert, Jr. production in gorgeous new Ansco Color."
 The Toledo Blade also praised the film's color cinematography, but questioned the film's low budget by writing, "the desire was strong, but the cash was weak."

 As for the film's cast, The News and Eastern Townships Advocate praised Goddard's "fascinating performance" as she was "ideally cast" as Jezebel, and The Toledo Blade commended the "competent job" of John Hoyt as Elijah.

+Reviewer "H. H. T." at The New York Times considers that this "inane" rendering of the biblical tale of Jezebel "comes close to parodying its dimly scriptural source."
+The film presents Paulette Goddard in a "Minsky-perfumed showcase" where the "Biblical hussy" demonstrates she "can still strut with the best."
+The reviewer concludes that "neither Le Borg's direction, the Ansco Color coating [and] the pulsating background score, which suspiciously echoes Mr. DeMille's "Samson and Delilah," improves matters."